Wolf House

 Prelude

-Titan at 6 weeks It’s late in summer and the typical season transition that has always given me a nostalgic feeling of the passing of time, of getting older, right before my birthday.
-For almost 12 years I shared this with a beautiful animal who lived alongside me through the thick and thin of life in the most transformational period, a handsome Siberian Husky named Titan, whom I nicknamed Wolf of Texas for his wolf-like appearance and coloring, as he was born in Texas and lived there for the first 8 years.
-His birthday was around the same as mine and that makes this season even tougher to bear.
+Titan at 6 weeks Welcome to our home!
+For almost 12 years we shared our lives with a beautiful animal who lived alongside us through the thick and thin of life in the most transformational period, a handsome Siberian Husky named Titan, whom we nicknamed Wolf of Texas for his wolf-like appearance and coloring, as he was born in Texas and lived there for the first 8 years.

-Titan at 8 weeks This year, though, this transition is unique in the way that he’s not there anymore, and it is happening as I come out of a very tough period of my life.
-Within a few short weeks I left my job after over 9 years, started a vastly different new job, lost Titan in a rapid sequence of events, sold a house, bought a new house, moved between these houses, had to undergo a crippling surgery on my ankle, all while living anxiously monitoring a war between Iran and Israel that affected our families, where my father had a heart attack due to the stress.
+Titan at 8 weeks Sadly, as we closed on and moved into this house, he was no longer with us, and it happened as we were emerging from a very difficult period in our lives.
+Within just a few short weeks, one of us left his job after more than nine years and started a vastly different new one.
+During that same period, we lost Titan in a rapid sequence of events, sold our previous house, bought this one, and moved between them.
+One of us also had to undergo a crippling ankle surgery, all while anxiously monitoring a war between Iran and Israel that affected our families, during which one of our parents suffered a heart attack due to stress.

-Titan at 6 years As life has it, I didn’t expect any of this, especially the way Titan left.
-I knew he was getting older, but I was hoping he would stick around a bit longer so he could enjoy the new house in a comfortable setting, in a climate and nature more aligned to him.
+Titan at 6 years As life would have it, we didn’t expect any of this, especially the way Titan left.
+We knew he was getting older, but we were hoping he would stick around a bit longer so he could enjoy the new house in a comfortable setting, in a climate and nature more aligned to him.
 But cancer has no mercy.
-At the end of the first week at my new job, as we returned home from dinner celebrating, I found him deteriorating quickly, and in almost 24 hours a sequence of events forced us to help him out of his agonizing pain, as cancer had metastasized in his abdomen and the tumor ruptured inside him.
+At the end of a late spring day in 2025, as we returned home from a celebratory dinner, we found him deteriorating rapidly.
+Within less than 24 hours, a devastating sequence of events forced us to help relieve him from his agonizing pain, as cancer had metastasized throughout his abdomen and a tumor ruptured inside him.

-At only 6 weeks old, I held him in my arms and stared into his eyes, and that was the beginning of a beautiful, eventful, and unique friendship that took us between houses, cities, and states.
-That early Monday morning of a hot late Spring day, I had to stare into the same eyes as they faded away forever, telling me goodbye.
+At only 6 weeks old, we held him in our arms and stared into his eyes, and that was the beginning of a beautiful, eventful, and unique friendship that took us between houses, cities, and states.
+That early Monday morning of a hot spring day, we had to stare into the same eyes as they faded away forever, and say goodbye.

-They say highlights of your life will blink before your eyes right before death, and I’m almost certain that moment will be among the major highlights when my time comes.
-I’ve tried to mask his loss, but the pain still cuts very deep in my soul, and I miss him a lot.
-He had become an integral part of my life, routines, personality, and identity.
-He went above being a pet or a friend, and taught me many lessons I was unable to learn before, lessons that helped me survive the brutal journey of a first-generation immigrant from Iran with no roots, all without speaking a single word to me.
-He was the only family I had here for a long time.
+They say highlights of your life will blink before your eyes right before death, and we're almost certain that moment will be among the major highlights when our time comes.
+We’ve tried to mask his loss, but the pain still cuts very deep in our souls, and we miss him a lot.
+He had become an integral part of our lives, routines, personality, and identity.
+He went beyond being a pet or a friend and taught us many lessons we might never have learned otherwise, lessons that helped us survive the brutal journey of being first-generation immigrants from Iran with no roots, all without him ever speaking a single word.
+He was the only family we had here.

-Titan at 11 years So as I am slowly stepping out of this long, dark tunnel and literally stand up to walk again, and as we work to set up our new home, we are working to make it a tribute to him.
-Because with his entrance, he made my houses a home, and was there for all the homes that I called Wolf House.
-This is the first house I bought without him present.
-In fact, I bought my very first house in Texas mostly for him.
-He was there at the beginning of our relationship and was an integral part of our bonding and something central to our relationship to share.
+Titan at 11 years So as we are slowly stepping out of this long, dark tunnel and literally standing up to walk again, and as we work to set up our new home, we are making it a tribute to him.
+Because from the moment he entered our lives, he made our houses feel like a home, and he was present in every place we called Wolf House.
+This is the first house we bought without him present.
+He was there at the very beginning of our relationship and was an integral part of our bonding, something central that we shared together.
 He passed away only a few weeks before moving into this house, but we picked it with him in mind, and it’s extremely painful to know he couldn’t live in it and experience it.

-So here is Wolf House, a tribute to Titan, lovely Wolf of Texas, my best friend, whom I hope I can see again on the other side of the bridge sooner rather than later.
+So here is Wolf House, a tribute to Titan, lovely Wolf of Texas, our best friend, whom we hope we can see again on the other side of the bridge sooner rather than later.

-I ask you two things as a fellow human being, just for your own well-being and happiness, and the world around you.
+We ask two things of you, as fellow human beings, for your own well-being and happiness, and for the world around you.
 First, for you to please be kind to animals.
-Among many reasons I’ve learned in life, one common pattern that has emerged from successful, prosperous, and happy nations, cultures, and communities is how they treat animals.
-I was fortunate enough to volunteer at a government animal shelter in North Texas and witness the depth of pain and suffering animals go through in our world, while also witnessing the extent of kindness and character humans express to outweigh the negative impact of others on these innocent creatures.
+Among the many lessons we’ve learned in life, one clear pattern emerges across successful, prosperous, and happy nations, cultures, and communities: how they treat animals.
+We were fortunate enough to volunteer at a government animal shelter in North Texas and witness the depth of pain and suffering animals go through in our world, while also witnessing the extent of kindness and character humans express to outweigh the negative impact of others on these innocent creatures.
 Second, to take a moment in life to appreciate those you love and enjoy every moment you have with them.
 Life is a beautiful yet fragile phenomenon and loss can leave all of us with permanent regrets about moments we may have missed.
-When put in perspective, we realize the best part of our lives are the short moments we enjoy with love, with little things, even if we don’t have many things.
-Among the best periods of my life is the short few months when we had our families here with Titan in 2023, when I finally experienced what I had worked and dreamed for years, something I can never have again.
+When put in perspective, we realize the best parts of our lives are the short moments we share with love and simple things, even when we don’t have much.
+Among the best periods of our lives is the short few months when we had our families here with Titan in 2023, when we finally experienced what we had worked and dreamed for years, something we can never have again.

 The House

 Wolf House We picked Wolf House and designed it with our character and stories in mind, using our very own style and backgrounds coming from technology and architecture.
-Wolf House has a modern northwestern architecture, and is situated in the heart of nature between a jungle and water on a hill, representing our love for all these elements in nature as well as our modern and minimalistic style.
+Wolf House has a modern northwestern architecture, and is situated in the heart of nature, between dense forest and water, on a hill, representing our love for all these elements in nature as well as our modern and minimalistic style.

 Tributes